witt3rd/blog/2015-01/linked-data/main.md

 ~~~~

 Ah, notice that when it comes to defining a `Triple`, we actually need to have stronger types for `Subject`, `Predicate`, and `Object`.
-Because these types have some rules as to what each are allowed to be, we can define some variants: `UriRef` and `NamedNode`.
+Because these types have some rules as to what each are allowed to be, we can define some variants: `UriRef`, `NamedNode`, and `Literal`.

 ~~~~ { .scala }
   trait Subject    // A triple's subject; can either be a uriref or namednode